Thermal conductivity of Li$_3$PS$_4$ solid electrolytes with ab initio accuracy: Theory and Methods

 Here,

 and $S_{ab}(\omega) = \int_{-\infty}^{\infty} \langle \bm{J}_a(\Gamma_t) \cdot \bm{J}_b(\Gamma_0) \rangle e^{-i\omega t} \, \mathrm{d}t$ is the cross-PSD between fluxes $\bm{J}_a$ and $\bm{J}_b$, with $a,b\in \{e,\mathrm{Li},\mathrm{P}\}$ \footnote{The mass flux of sulfur atoms does not appear explicitly, as it can be expressed in terms of $\bm{J}_\mathrm{Li}$ and $\bm{J}_\mathrm{P}$, because of total momentum conservation}.
 Notice that for solids and single-component systems, $\lim_{\omega\to 0} S_{\mathrm{coupl.}} = 0 $, and Eq.~\eqref{eq:S_omega} reduces to Eq.~\eqref{eq:GKeq}, thanks to the Wiener-Khintchine theorem \cite{Wiener1930,Khintchine1934}.
 See Refs.~\onlinecite{baroni2020heat,Grasselli2021} for further details.
 An important remark is necessary: the partitioning of the total potential energy $E(A)$ into local contributions $\epsilon_i$ is not unique.
-In fact, two models that differ by a small change in the hyperparameters and/or training set, will lead to equivalent total energies and forces, but different $\epsilon_i$.
-Furthermore, for multicomponent systems with a fixed dataset stoichiometry, like \LiPS, even the \textit{average} per-atom potential energy can be redistributed among the different species, each of which will have a different energy offset depending on the specific MLP model.
-This can be verified by explicit construction of a \textit{committee} of MLPs via dataset subsampling \cite{musil_fast_2019}, through which we can quantify how much local predictions are dependent on the model's details~\cite{chong2023robustness}.
+In fact, two models that differ by a small change in the hyperparameters and/or training set, will lead to equivalent total energies and forces, but different $\epsilon_i$. {Nevertheless, GK theory still allows to uniquely define $\kappa$ thanks to recently discovered \textit{invariance principles} of transport coefficients, according to which $\kappa$ is largely independent of the definition of microscopic energies \cite{Marcolongo2020,Ercole2016,Grasselli2021,Tisi2021}} This can be verified by explicit construction of a \textit{committee} of MLPs via dataset subsampling \cite{musil_fast_2019}, through which we can quantify how much local predictions are dependent on the model's details~\cite{chong2023robustness}.
 Such a model dependence of $\epsilon_i$ implies that different MLPs inevitably lead to different instantaneous values of the energy flux, $\bm{J}_e$, which is defined from local quantities.
-Nevertheless, the multicomponent GK theory still allows to uniquely define $\kappa$ thanks to recently discovered \textit{invariance principles} of transport coefficients, according to which $\kappa$ is largely independent of the definition of microscopic energies \cite{Marcolongo2020,Ercole2016,Grasselli2021,Tisi2021}.
 This is explicitly shown in \cref{fig:committee_and_invariance} for a simulation of the $\alpha$ phase of \LiPS~at $T=650$ K, which is superionic and characterized by significant Li-ion diffusion.
 We consider a single EMD trajectory driven by a model (here labeled A) of a committee of MLPs obtained from subsampling the whole PBEsol dataset.
 We then compute the energy flux via Eq.~\eqref{eq:jenergy}, over this trajectory, for model A, as well as for other members of the same committee.
 We use the same trajectory to single out the role of model-dependent estimates of $\bm{J}_e$ from the effects due to sampling independent EMD trajectories, each run with a different member of the MLP committee.
 Despite the slight procedural abuse \footnote{Equation~\eqref{eq:jenergy} is obtained by enforcing Newton's second law, hence the use of a single trajectory is justified only when the spread in the forces predicted by the committee members vanishes.}, this approach allows us to test the invariance principles of $\kappa$ more directly.